Oluwaseun241/oluwaseun.live/themes/charlolamode/content/articles/gobasic.md

 ```
 **Maps** is an unordered collection of key-value pair
 _(technically overwhelming i still haven't get the hang of it)_
-perharps this should have me on a firm grip
+...perharps this should have me on a firm grip

 ```
 package main